SZA-CUI/ITaskA/README.md

 # Chrono-Semantic Behavior Mining from Human-Computer Interaction logs via Semi-Supervised learning for Intelligent Task Assistance
 This repository contains the source code and datasets for a time-aware chrono-semantic semi-supervised framework designed to model routine behavior from computer users' personal interaction logs.
-The theoretical background of this work is presented in the paper *"Chrono-Semantic Behavior Mining from Human-Computer Interaction logs via Semi-Supervised learning for Intelligent Task Assistance"* by Ali, Seyyad Zishan and Mirza, Hamid Turab and Bilal, Ahmad and Hussain, Ibrar, currently under review.
+The theoretical background of this work is presented in the paper *"Chrono-Semantic Behavior Mining from Human-Computer Interaction logs via Semi-Supervised learning for Intelligent Task Assistance"* by Ali, Seyyad Zishan and Mirza, Hamid Turab and Bilal, Ahmad and Hussain, Ibrar, currently under submission.

 ---